ddmitov/perl-executing-browser/README.md

 * jQuery AJAX requests to local scripts can also be made and all returned data can be seamlessly inserted into the DOM tree using standard jQuery methods.
 * Perl modules can be loaded from a custom directory without system-wide installation using PERLLIB environment variable.
 * Any version of Perl5 can be selected from configuration file.
-* Scripts and their HTML-based interfaces can be extracted and run from ZIP packages.

 **Web Access:**
 * PEB can open web pages with cross-site scripting disabled.